-You are looking for the veggies to be fully submerged in brine at all times to stay fresh.
-As you begin to have extra brine due to eating your pickles, you can add more fresh veggies and spices as you like to continue the process.
+You want the veggies to be fully submerged in brine at all times to stay fresh.
+As you begin to have extra brine due to eating your pickled veg, you can add more fresh veggies and spices and continue the process.

-This recipe is a guideline to start the pickling process, but homemade pickling can be an evolving process that can continue however you like.
+This recipe is a guideline to start the pickling process, just remember that homemade pickling can be an evolving process.

-For example: Sometimes I add a little more sea salt or sugar with how I see fit and depending on the taste of the brine.. if brine levels get low, then make another batch and pour it in.
-The jar on the far left in the picture above was originally pickles (cucumbers), and now only one is left and it is a delicious brine with onions, peppers and garlic cloves, once the carrots are ready in the garden, I am going to add them in! :)
+For example: Sometimes I add a little more sea salt or sugar with how I see fit and depending on the taste of the brine.
+Using the picture above as an example, the jar on the far left in the picture above was originally pickles (cucumbers), and now and it is becoming a delicious brine with onions, peppers and garlic cloves, once the carrots are ready in the garden, I am going to add them in! :)

 1 cup water